 Need-based aid is administered through the University’s Office of Financial Aid, which facilitates the disbursement of government loan funds, the only form of need-based aid available to graduate students.
 In order to be considered for federal aid you must be a U.S. citizen or permanent resident and submit a Free Application for Federal Student Aid (FAFSA).
 If your program begins in the summer, you must file for both 2020-21 and 2021-22.
 You may apply online and should do so as soon as possible.
 You should also check your Financial Aid To-Do List on MySlice in order to apply for summer financial aid.
 The curriculum sheets above indicate how many credits you will take each term.

 Health form and insurance

-You must complete and return the mandatory health form by June 30.
-The form requires your physician's signature, and may require a physical or immunizations.
+You must complete your health history and immunization forms through the SU Health Services Patient Portal by July 1.
+Completion of this may require a physical or immunizations.
 Health services are provided for students by the Syracuse University Office of Health Services through payment of mandatory health fees.

 Health insurance is also required of all graduate students, to cover expenses not included in the health fee and medical treatment outside of the Health Center, such as emergency room care, hospitalization, eye care and dental services.

 If you took a communications law course previously, you may be able to waive this master’s program requirement and take another course in its place.
 You must complete this online form by July 15 if you plan to request a waiver (or much earlier if it is one of your required summer classes).
 Complete the form and be sure to upload the course description and syllabus.
 We cannot consider forms without these attachments (unless it was a Newhouse course).
 Please direct questions to Linda Mathis.

 The SUID is an identity tool and is used to access a variety of campus services.
 Prior to July 1, you should follow these photo submission instructions.